 The Approach

 The hospital’s focus on ensuring quality of care throughout the downstream providers was the lens through which we created a robust RFP and on-site assessment process to create a new multi-provider care network.
 We believe that partnerships aren’t simply agreements on paper – they’re relationships that require collaboration and communication.
-This is why we also created opportunities to facilitate dialogue between the hospital’s leadership and post-acute providers during both the RFP process and the final implementation launch.
+This is why we also created opportunities to facilitate dialogue between the hospital’s leadership and post-acute providers during the RFP process and the final implementation launch.

 The Potential Realized